graysky2/ovpngen/README.md

 ## Overview
 A simple shell script that creates OpenVPN compatible tunnel profiles in the unified file format.
 Tested on:
-* Linux OpenVPN version 2.4.3
+* Linux OpenVPN version 2.4.4
 * iOS version 1.1.1 build 212 of OpenVPN Connect
+* Android version 0.6.73 of OpenVPN for Android

 ## Usage
 Invoke the script with 5 tokens and the profile is outputted to stdout.